 Powering 140,000 Polish Households

-Wojciech Cetnarski, CEO of Wento, highlights that Poland is actively advancing its renewable energy sector to bolster domestic power capacity and enhance energy security.
-This presents a promising opportunity for Wento and Equinor to play a prominent role in a rapidly growing renewable energy market.
+Wojciech Cetnarski, CEO of Wento, noted that Poland is actively advancing its renewable energy sector to strengthen domestic power capacity and energy security.
+“This offers Wento and Equinor a thrilling chance to take the lead in a developing renewable energy sector,” Cetnarski remarked.

 Ensuring Future Grid Stability for Poland

 “Equinor wants to help Poland through its energy transition and be a dependable energy partner.
-We are expanding the nation's energy supply and generating sources to provide a wide range of energy options,” Michał added.
+We are expanding the nation’s energy supply and generating sources to provide a wide range of energy options,” Kołodziejczyk added.